-Force Yourself Out Of Your Comfort Zone
+Try Stepping Out Of Your Comfort Zone

 When treating those struggling with agoraphobia, psychiatrists often engage in cognitive behavioral therapy to help them overcome their fear.
 What this means is that they will encourage them to do what makes them uncomfortable, and often.
-In the case of agoraphobia, this means that patients are instructed to leave their homes and go to those parties, dinners, or other events that they avoid simply because they're afraid they'll feel uncomfortable.
+In the case of agoraphobia, this means that patients are instructed to leave their homes and go to those parties, dinners, or other events that they avoid simply because they're worried they'll feel uncomfortable.

-Stop The Negative Inner Monologue
+Try To Challenge The Negative Inner Monologue

 Make Yourself Laugh

-Keep a mental, or even a physical, list of the things that you know are always good for a laugh and break them out on those especially stressful days.
+Keep a mental, or even a physical, list of the things you know are always good for a laugh and break them out on those especially stressful days.
 Maybe it's a Richard Pryor stand-up special.
 Maybe it's a particular subreddit (just the comments alone are good enough for a laugh on most days).
 Maybe it's a particular movie or YouTube video.
-Whatever it is, pull out that bad boy when you feel like you just can't take anymore and you need to clear your head.
+Whatever it is, pull out that bad boy when you feel like you can't take anymore, and you need to clear your head.

 Don't Ignore The Need To Have A Good Cry